HouzuoGuo/laitos/README.md

 <pre>
 {
 </pre>
-- For all use cases, prepare a secret PIN.
+- For all use cases, prepare a secret PIN (alphanumeric characters).
 All incoming messages must begin with the correct PIN to authorise command execution.
 Specify a long and strong PIN to prevent unauthorised access:
 <pre>
     "PIN": "MYSECRET",
 </pre>
 - To serve Twilio phone number hook via web API, prepare HTTPS certificate and key and write down these configurations in JSON.
+Voice hook parameters are explained in detail in a later section.
 All endpoint names should be difficult to guess:
 <pre>
     "MessageEndpoint": "my_secret_endpoint_name_without_leading_slash",
     "VoiceMLEndpoint": "twilio_hook_initial_contact_without_leading_slash",